dapritchard/jiraworklog/README.md

 # jiraworklog

-The jiraworklog package synchronizes worklog entries between your local machine and a Jira server.

-The main functionality that jiraworklog provides is:
+jiraworklog synchronizes worklog entries between your local machine and a Jira server.
+The main functionality that it provides is:

-* Reading your worklogs from one of a number of supported formats such as CSV (this is currently the only supported format).
+* Reading your worklogs on your local machine from one of a number of supported formats such as CSV (this is currently the only supported format).
 * Figuring out which worklogs need to be added or removed from the Jira server.
 This means that:
     * You don't have to keep track of which worklogs you need to submit and can submit the entirety of your records each time to jiraworklog.
     * You can modify or remove existing worklogs and those changes will be properly reflected.